VTTI/Action-Recognition/README.md

 ( replace {{dataPath}} with the local folder on your computer containing [input folder] and where the outuput is expected to be stored)

 In the file `poseml_long_video.yaml`, replace the value of the parameters- `configFile`, `checkpoint`, and `label` with the required model parameters.
-We provide 3 models
-The available options are provided in https://mmaction2.readthedocs.io/en/latest/recognition_models.html
+We provide 3 trained models, and have provided instructions for them below.
+You can also make use of the different options from https://mmaction2.readthedocs.io/en/latest/recognition_models.html

 `python demo_long_video.py --input INPUT_VIDEO_PATH -- config latest_long_video.yaml  --output OUTPUT_VIDEO_PATH`